Tccrawford/Milestone-Project-1/README.md

 Create moving scene from left to right with obstacles that give you points as you past them.

 Milestone Project P3:
-Create at least 2 different levels and a shop with character customization.
+Create at least 2 different levels/auto generated objects and a shop with character customization.

 Checklist:
 Player Creation X